 In 2017, Dr. Fusillo lead a private Ballet Tour of Russia.
 The 12-day tour included visits to Moscow, Voronezh, and St. Petersburg.
-Participants attended ballet performances of the Bolshoi Ballet, the Mikhailovsky Ballet and the Mariinsky Ballet, as well as visiting all major sites of the cities.
-Dancers also danced in daily company classes and private classes with the Voronezh State Ballet for a week.
+Participants attended ballet performances of the Bolshoi Ballet, the Mikhailovsky Ballet and the Mariinsky Ballet, as well as visited all major sites of the cities.
+Dancers also danced in week-long company classes and private classes with the Voronezh State Ballet.